Bikar Atoll: Fauna

 Bikar's status as a major seabird nesting site was affected by a cyclone and the introduction of more aggressive rat species.

 Twenty-three species of birds were found in a 1969 survey, of which 19 were observed during a follow-up count in 1988.
 Species breeding in larger numbers that year included the great frigatebird and red-footed booby.
 Their numbers appear reduced due to the destruction of the Pisonia forests.
 Other breeding species include the red-tailed tropicbird, white-tailed tropicbird, the masked booby, brown booby, white tern, brown noddy, and sooty tern.

 Migrant birds include small numbers of the ruddy turnstone, wandering tattler, bristle-thighed curlew, lesser golden plover, and Pacific reef heron.

 Bikar is also a major nesting site for the endangered green turtle, over 250 nesting sites having been observed in 1988.

-The Polynesian rat is common on Bikar and Jabwelo.
+The Polynesian rat was historically common on Bikar and Jabwelo.
 By 1993, a "population explosion" of non-Polynesian rats had been noted on the atoll, most likely introduced by Asian fishing trawlers operating illegally in the vicinity of Bikar.
 This raised concerns for the important sea turtle and bird nesting sites.
+In 2025, rats were successfully eradicated from the atoll, with positive impacts on birdlife and reforestation noted shortly after.

 The coral fauna lacks diversity and shows signs of frequent storm damage.
 The corals include several genera not seen at Taongi Atoll, and the diversity of fish is much greater, including the two-spot red snapper, humpback red snapper, leopard grouper, and humphead parrot fish.

 Shellfish include the black-lipped pearl oyster, bear paw clam, maxima clam, and the Trochus sea snail.
 No marine mammals have been seen in the lagoon.